osu-cass/working-waterfronts-mobile/source/index.rst

 to: super.loadUrl("file:///android_asset/www/index.html", 4000);

 	..note::
-		The 4000 added to the loadUrl makes it so that the splash screen is displayed for 4 seconds, so if you change this it will effect how long the splash screen is displayed.
+		The 4000 added to the loadUrl makes it so that the splash screen is displayed for 4 seconds, so if you change this it will affect how long the splash screen is displayed.

 Resources
 =========